Lance0404/glinits-restful/README_dev.md

 ## RESTful API with Postgresql support

-* while preparing the interview for Glints, I decided to refresh basic web skills with the most up-to-date technology.
+* While preparing the interview for Glints, I decided to refresh basic web skills with the most up-to-date technology.
+* So I kept as many comments in my code as possible

 * ingredients:
 1. Python3.9